So it’s good to know that NYC museum restaurants are becoming serious draws of their own, even earning Michelin stars.

 - Café Fledermaus, on the lower level of the Neue Galerie, is inspired by Austria’s Cabaret Fledermaus, commissioned by Fritz Waerndorfer and executed by the artisans of the Wiener Werkstätte in 1907, with period furniture.
 It serves the same lunch and dinner menu as Café Sabarsky, and offers the same gourmet coffee and fine patisserie.

-Russ & Daughters, the iconic century-old family-owned smoked fish and appetizer store on the Lower East Side, operates a sit-down cafe and take-out counter on lower level of the Jewish Museum, on Museum Mile, the first certified kosher location of the century-old bagels-and-lox landmark.
+The iconic century-old family-owned smoked fish and appetizer store on the Lower East Side operates a sit-down cafe and take-out counter on lower level of the Jewish Museum, on Museum Mile, the first certified kosher location of the century-old bagels-and-lox landmark.
 The menu includes such Jewish soul food as knishes, mushroom barley soup, pickled herring, blintzes and chocolate babka French toast with sour cream and berries.
 The deli-like design references the flagship shop on E. Houston Street, and museum admission is not required to ess, kindlach.

 Other NYC museum restaurants and cafes worth noting: